A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: The behaviour of class- semimartingales near

 \section{The behaviour of class-$\sM_{\gamma,\delta}$ semimartingales near $0$}

 In this section we analyze the behaviour of class-$\sM_{\gamma,\delta}$ semimartingales near zero and prove several key results.
-The results proved here are the basis for our analysis of the local time at zero, which is central to the proof of our main result.
+These results are the basis for our analysis of the local time at zero, which is central to the proof of our main result.
 Throughout the section we fix

 This is of critical importance to the results we prove.
 Viewing $\gamma$ as fixed, we will not track the dependence of constants on this parameter.
 We will also restrict our attention to $\delta \in (0,1]$.
 This is much less important, and indeed versions of our results hold for arbitrary positive $\delta$; we make the restriction for convenience, as it allows us to state various results uniformly in $\delta$ instead of tracking dependencies of various constants on the parameter $\delta$.
 Moreover, ultimately we apply the results here for small values of $\delta$.